agrehli/CohesinAML/README.md

 # CohesinAML
-Pipelines and scripts to reproduce the analysis in Fischer et al. (2024)
+Pipelines and scripts to reproduce the analysis in Fischer et al. (2024) Original release: DOI 10.5281/zenodo.12516010

 # Description
 The repository is structured based on data packages that were analysed partially dependent from each other.
 This includes the following analyses in the order listed: